Is the treatment painful?

 Will my doctor approve?

 Increasingly GPs are recognising chiropractic as an effective complementary treatment, particularly for back pain.
-You do not need a GPs referral to visit a chiropractor.
+You do not need a referral from a GP to visit a chiropractor.

 Can I get treatment on the NHS?